Oti Region: History

-Languages Spoken
+Languages

-In the Oti Region of Ghana, the major languages spoken include French, English, Guan, Twi (a dialect of Akan), and Ewe, with other languages like Dagbani, Dagaare, Konkomba, Kotokoli, Nawdm, Hausa, Kabre and Akposso are also present.
+In the Oti Region of Ghana, the major languages spoken include French, English, Akposo, Guan, Twi (a dialect of Akan), and Ewe, with other languages like Dagbani, Dagaare, Konkomba, Kotokoli, Nawdm, Hausa and Kabre are also present.

 French: A member of the Romance languages, all communities in this region spoke this language.

 English: A member of the Germanic languages, it is the official language of Ghana.

-Guan: The Guan-speaking tribes include Krachi, Nchumuru/Chonke, Buem, Nkonya, Asante, Akyode, Adele, and Ntrobo.
+Guan: The Guan-speaking tribes include Nawuri,Krachi, Nchumuru/Chonke, Buem, Nkonya, Asante, Akyode, Adele, and Ntrubo.

+Akposo or Ikposo: is the language of the Akposo people, and it's the indigenous language for all akposo communities in Ghana.
+It is considered as one of the Ghana–Togo Mountain languages.

-Twi (Akan): It encompasses the Fante and Twi dialects, is spoken by a significant portion of the population and is considered a lingua franca in the Oti Region.
+Twi (Akan): It encompasses the Fante and Twi dialects, it is also believed to be spoken by a certain portion of the people who are settlers for purposes of farming, trade or resettlement back in the days within the Oti Region.

 Ewe: Ewe is spoken by communities along the Volta Lake and also extends into Togo and Benin.

 Dagbani: A member of the Oti-Volta language group, Dagbani is spoken in the Oti region.

 Dagaare: Belongs to the northern branch of the Western Oti-Volta group of the Gur branch of the Niger-Congo language family.

 Konkomba: Spoken by communities in the area of the Oti River, Konkomba is a Gur language with multiple dialects.

 Dangme: A Kwa language spoken by the people of Ada, Yilo and Manya Klo, S1, Osudoku, Kpone (Kpomi), Gbugblaa (Prampram) and Nugo.

 Kusaal: A member of the Niger-Congolese, Atlantico-Congolese, Voltaic-Congolese, North, Gur, Gur central, North, Oti-Volta, West, Southeast linguistic family.